prestodb/rfcs/RFC-0004-functions-stats.md

 - What impact (if any) will there be on existing users?
 Are there any new session parameters, configurations, SPI updates, client API updates, or SQL grammar?

 Functions without this annotation will not be affect, to remain backwards compatible those functions without this Annotation will run as is.
-Also, a new session config will be introduced i.e. `optimizer.scalar-function-stats-propagation-enabled=false`, by setting this flag this feature can be turned off.
+A new session flag, `scalar_function_stats_propagation_enabled` and a new feature config will be introduced i.e. `optimizer.scalar-function-stats-propagation-enabled`, by setting this session flag or feature flag, this feature can be turned on or off.

 The existing users are not impacted, as we are not changing any existing APIs, however those who wish to leverage new API can migrate their functions.